Achieve gender equality and empower all women and girls

 Linamar Scholarship

-The Linamar Scholarships at Western supports up to 10 female students in the dual degree program in Engineering and Business (BESc/HBA).
+The Linamar Scholarships at Western will support up to 10 female students in the dual degree program in Engineering and Business (BESc/HBA).
 The scholarship includes half of the tuition for all years of the dual degree program, summer co-op, and guaranteed employment.

 Women in Asset Management